Henri Julien Album, 1916: 5

 In 1888, the Montréal Star, then the largest newspaper in Canada hired him as chief cartoonist and illustrator, making him, the first to work as a full time cartoonist for a newspaper in Canada.
 He held this post for more than 20 years.
 For the Quebec Tercentenary number of the Montreal Standard he “…was able to utilize his knowledge of historical events and costume…” Bookman, Jan.
 1919: 22.

 Between 1897 and 1900, he produced his most famous caricatures, a series of drawings of Laurier and members of his cabinet portrayed as Black-face minstrels called the “Bytown Coons”.
-These eventually appeared in a popular booklet Sons of the By-Town Coons.
+These eventually appeared in a popular booklet Songs of the By-Town Coons.

 In addition to cartooning, he is remembered for his portraits paintings and drawing interpreting traditional Quebec life and politics.